cdreetz/sop/utsa-ms-cs.md

 ### Faculty

+Dhireesha Kudithipudi
+Cheetah: Mixed low-precision hardware & software co-design framework for DNNs on the edge
+- Quantization will play a huge roll in the availability of LLMs to those with limited GPU memory, and harnessing quantization will allow for deploying LLMs on home devices, laptops, phones, and increasingly smaller devices

+ACTION: Automated Hardware-Software Codesign Framework for Low-precision Numerical Format SelecTION in TinyML
+- This is important because the current state of deciding on a level of low-precision is dependent on iteratively experimenting with all precisions which can be costly due to retraining already expensive models.
+A framework to determine the best precision would save orgs the cost of having to try every precision and just train the best

 Sumit Jha
 BLOOM Large Language Models and the Chomsky Hierarchy
 - LLM interpretability is a major interest of mine and an increasingly important research topic as we progress with LLMs

+Integrating Symbolic and Statistical Methods for Testing Intelligent Systems

 Xiaoyin Wang
 Leveraging code generation to improve code retrieval and summarization via duel learning